Glycolysis

 \[2PG \rightleftharpoons Phosphoenolpyruvate\]

-Note that in reactions [eq:g3pdh] and [eq:pgk], there is generation of NADH and ATP respectively.
-ATP is the primary fuel source in cells, and one molecule of NADH can be converted into 2.5 molecules of ATP via the electron transport chain.
+Note that in reactions \(\ref{eq:g3pdh}\) and \(\ref{eq:pgk}\), there is generation of NADH and ATP respectivelyRemember, since glucose was broken in two pieces in reaction __ELEM_140250577082448__, one glucose generates two ATP and two NADH at this step..
+ATP is the primary fuel source in cells, and one molecule of NADH can be converted into 2.5 molecules of ATP via the electron transport chainDiscussed next lecture..

-The second point, which we will come back to as it relates to lipid synthesis, is that the glycerol backbone, needed to generate triglycerides, can be derived from DHAP.
+The second point, which we will come back to as it relates to lipid synthesis, is that the glycerol backbone, needed to generate triglycerides, can be derived from DHAPThis is known as glyceroneogenesis.
+Alternately, if glycerol levels are abundant, it can be recycled back into triglycerides..
 This is important in the context of esterifying fatty acids into triglycerides, as three fatty acids require one activated glycerol backbone.
 On the other hand, when glycerol is broken down, it becomes DHAP and enters the glycolytic pathway where it can be processed to pyruvate or converted to glucose.
 Glycerol is a major gluconeogenic substrate, and again enters the glycolytic pathway as DHAP and then is converted back to glucose via mechanisms we will discuss in later lectures.

 \[\label{eq:pk} PEP + ADP \rightarrow Pyruvate + ATP\]